2011 Roll Ball World Cup

-The 2011 Roll Ball World Cup was the first World Cup of the game Roll Ball.
+The 2011 Roll Ball World Cup was the first World Cup of the game Roll ball.
 It was held at the Shree Shiv Chhatrapati Sports Complex in Pune.
 It was won by Denmark, a non-member of the International Roll Ball Federation, and host India placed second.
 The Cup had 28 group stage matches, 2 semi-finals and a final.
 There were 31 matches in total.

-Tanzania from Africa; Belgium, Belarus, Denmark, Netherlands and Sweden from Europe were the six non-members of International Rollball Federation participating in this World Cup.
+Tanzania from Africa, and Belgium, Belarus, Denmark, Netherlands and Sweden from Europe were the six non-members of International Rollball Federation participating in this World Cup.

 Participating teams

 There were 16 national roll ball teams: